SURFscz/SRAMsync/README.md

 ### CbaScriptGenerator

 The CbaScriptGenerator is derived from the CuaScriptGenerator class.
-Therefore the CbaScriptGenerator cannot be used independently from the CuaScriptGenerator.
+Therefore the CbaScriptGenerator cannot be used independently of the CuaScriptGenerator.
 This means that if you use this class, you will need to provide a configuration for the CuaScriptGenerator class as well.